 Many ask if the ideas and symbols revealed from my illustrations can be understood by children.
 Am I thinking and illustrating too much for a child's comprehension?
-Do they really care about art and figurative meanings?
-In reality it doesn't matter.
-But by saying this, we have underestimated the possibilities of a child's intelligence.
+Do kids really care about art and figurative meanings?
+In reality, symbolism and meanings doesn't matter.
+But by saying this, we have underestimated a child's imaginative potential.
 Besides, children are the toughest critics and the hardest to please.

 Finding answers to this mind boggling inquiry can only begin with a reminiscence of my childhood from when did I first become aware of my aesthetic sense.
 Though a vague indicator of my early ideals of beauty, I can only recall about the first bag that I had in school.
 Not even close to choosing for myself but I liked it: it was a very dark brown knapsack with two packets.
 I can't remember the label but I took good care of it and loved for a couple of years.
 Until it disintegrated and was time to let go.
-A six-year-old first grader, I wasn't really keen on design, but perhaps more concerned on the functionality of the bag at the time.
+A six-year-old first grader, I wasn't really keen on design aspects, but perhaps more concerned on the functionality of the bag.
 During that period I guess my idea of beauty is something treasured and kept: I like to have, that's why I collect.
-I like something because I can play and keep it, more than the object's possession of perfect color, proportion, or shape.
+The joy of having first possessions: I like something because I can play and keep it, more than the object's possession of perfect color, proportion, or shape.

 I was very scared to explore different areas of our school because some of the teachers are uptight and discouraging.
 I was also hesitant to go to the library because our librarian was the stereotypical scary lady who always grow big eyes whenever she hears even just a bit of sound inside the library.
 She even raises her voice when the room gets crowded then lashes a stick on her desk.

-I think it was when I'm a third grader that I became to be appreciative again of the illustrations from a book.
-My seatmate that time, who happens to be a bookworm and frequents the library, encouraged me to spend class breaks at the library.
+I think it was when I'm a third grader that I became appreciative again of the illustrations from a book.
+My seatmate that time, who happens to be a bookworm and frequents the library, encouraged me to spend class breaks there too.
 I was very much interested in what he was reading: it was Herge's The Adventures of Tintin graphic novel series.
-The illustrations looked so good and the form of literature was different for me at that time.
+The illustrations looked so good and the form of literature was different for me.
 I wasn't a fan of long reads unless there are, at least pictures whether beautiful or not, that complements it.
 I borrowed one Tintin book (I never thought I can borrow one that time, or it was due to borrower's age/grade limit) and read at home, until I realized there was no more title left of the series.

 Gauging from those childhood experiences, I can safely assume, for now, that exceptional works truly standout no matter what.
 If a child can appreciate beautiful sceneries from nature, a face, or a toy, then most probably he is also aware that what he is reading is something attractive.
 Through this recollection of childhood memories, it also made me realize that the enthusiasm or joy I had in perceiving wonderful objects or images as a child hasn't changed much until now.
 Except that perhaps it has developed into a more sophisticated, different, or "adult" level, the same feelings of innocent wonderment is still there.
 A good art will always be good art.